 Theresa May Attacked By Other Party Leaders For Ruling Out TV Debate

-Tim Farron, Jeremy Corbyn and Angus Robertson criticised May during Prime Minister’s Questions for refusing to take part in televised debates before the election.

-Theresa May was attacked by two other main parties’ leaders at Prime Minister’s Questions on Wednesday for refusing to take part in televised debates before the election.
+Theresa May was attacked by three other main parties' leaders at Prime Minister's Questions on Wednesday for refusing to take part in televised debates before the election.

 Hours after May announced that she would be seeking to hold an early general election on Tuesday, Downing Street confirmed that she would not go up against other leaders on TV on the run up to June 8.